-Later next month, Cohen Media Group will re-issue Joseph Kaufman Productions’ 1951 noir thriller Sudden Fear on Blu-ray.
-The movie, an adaptation of author Edna Sherry’s book by the same name, is a surprisingly enjoyable cinematic work.
+Cohen Media Group this week, re-issued Joseph Kaufman Productions’ 1951 noir thriller Sudden Fear on on DVD.
+It marks the second time in less than four years that the independent studio has re-issued the movie, having re-issued it on Blu-ray in December 2016.
+The movie, an adaptation of author Edna Sherry’s book by the same name, is a surprisingly enjoyable cinematic work just as much here in its latest re-issue as its previous Blu-ray re-issue.
 That is due in part to its story.
 This will be discussed shortly.
 The work of the movie’s main stars—Joan Crawford, Jack Palance and Gloria Grahame—is just as important to note as the movie’s story to the overall presentation of the movie’s upcoming re-issue.
 The bonus commentary included with the movie’s upcoming re-issue rounds out its most important elements.
 Each element is important in its own way to the presentation of the movie’s upcoming re-issue.
 All things considered, Cohen Media Group’s re-issue of Sudden Fear proves to be one of 2016’s top new re-issues.

 Cohen Media Group’s upcoming re-issue of Joseph Kaufman Productions’ 1952 hit noir thriller Sudden Fear is one of this year’s top new DVD/BD re-issues.
 This is proven in part through the movie’s story.
 Sudden Fear’s story was adapted from a page turner by the same name written by author Edna Sherry.
 It follows lead character Myra Hudson (Crawford) as she meets and falls in love with actor Lester Blaine (Palance).
 As the story progresses, Myra marries Lester Blaine, but finds out later he hadn’t married her for love at all, but rather for money.
 As she discovers by chance, he is plotting with another woman to murder her and take her money.
 There’s a certain irony to the plot that audiences will appreciate in hindsight.
 As it turns out because of his greed and short sightedness, he didn’t even know he could have had even more money.
 It serves to show the old adage that crime never pays is very true, and is a great addition to the story, especially in its subtlety.
 What’s even more interesting in dissecting the story is that being made in 1952, the story seemed pretty much run-of-the-mill back then.
 But now in the 21st century, one need just watch an episode of 48 Hours, Dateline or 20/20 to see just how realistic such a story can be and is.
 Add in relatively stable pacing over the course of the story’s near two-hour run time (the movie runs 110 minutes, just shy of the two-hour mark) and audiences get a story that forms a solid foundation for the movie’s presentation and that of its upcoming re-issue.
 It is just one part of what makes the movie’s upcoming re-issue so enjoyable.
 The work of the movie’s cast is just as important to note here as the movie’s story.